 The tongue of one of these black and orange flying wonders is actually a whopping 6 inch (15 cm) long but very narrow.

 The toucan is etched into Totem poles as a symbol of showmanship and communication according to Native American tribes.

-Toucan’s live in Northern parts of South America, the Caribbean and Southern Mexico.
+Toucans live in the Northern parts of South America, the Caribbean, and Southern Mexico.